-The objective is to generate a sequence $x_{1:n}$ that exhibits the attribute $\alpha$.
+where the objective is to optimize the probability of sequences that exhibits the attribute $\alpha$ (e.g., contain certain keywords, sentiment, etc.).
 At each generation step $t$, the target distribution for producing text with the desired attribute is $P(x_t | x_{<t}, \alpha)$.
 Using Bayes' rule, we can rewrite this as:

-Here, the first term, $P_{\mathrm{LM}}(x_t | x_{<t})$, is the language model's next-token probability, which is responsible for generating fluent and coherent content.
-The second term, the ratio $\frac{P_{\mathrm{LM}}(\alpha | x_t, x_{<t})}{P_{\mathrm{LM}}(\alpha | x_{<t})}$, acts as a control signal.
-It quantifies how the choice of the current token $x_t$ influences the probability that the final, complete sequence will satisfy the attribute $\alpha$.
-However, directly calculating this ratio is intractable, as it requires marginalizing over all possible future sequences to compute the likelihoods.
-Thus, a key challenge in controllable generation is to find a tractable approximation for this term.
+The first term $P_{\mathrm{LM}}(x_t | x_{<t})$ is the language model's next-token probability.
+The second term $\frac{P_{\mathrm{LM}}(\alpha | x_t, x_{<t})}{P_{\mathrm{LM}}(\alpha | x_{<t})}$ acts as a control signal.
+It quantifies how the choice of the current token $x_t$ influences the probability that the complete sequence will satisfy attribute $\alpha$.
+However, directly calculating this ratio is intractable, as it requires marginalizing over all possible future sequences.
+A key challenge in controllable generation is to find a tractable approximation for this term.